Studying at a University in the UK

 Which university to choose?

-The UK has over 109 universities (colleges to Americans), not including the 133 establishments that provides higher education.
+The UK has over 109 universities (colleges to Americans), not including the 133 establishments that provide higher education.
 19 of the universities in the UK are included in the 100 universities in the world and a further 10 are in the top 200.

 The process for applying and studying at university in the UK does vary slightly depending on which country (England, Northern Ireland, Scotland, or Wales) your university is located.

-Degrees and Course Structure
+Degrees and course Structure

 UK universities offer a wide range of Undergraduate and Postgraduate degrees in different subjects, the 5 most popular degree courses in recent years being: Computer Science, Art and Design, Sociology, Law and Business Management.